gmarzloff/VA-memorial-scroll/README.md

 # In Memoriam Veterans Presentation
 Dynamically generates a list of names that vertically scroll for use during a semi-annual memorial service.
 Also supports music playback.
+Try a [demo](https://gmarzloff.github.io/VA-memorial-scroller/memorial.html).

 ![Screenshot](img/screenshot-memorial.jpg)